ritsnep/HimalytixNew/ERP/DYNAMIC_VOUCHER_SYSTEM.md

 ## Overview

 The Dynamic Voucher System provides a configuration-driven approach to creating and managing voucher forms across different modules (Accounting, Purchasing, Sales, Inventory).
-This system allows for flexible form generation based on JSON schemas stored in `VoucherConfiguration` models.
+This system allows for flexible form generation based on JSON schemas stored in database configurations.

+The system has evolved with two implementations:

+1. **Legacy Implementation**: Uses `VoucherConfiguration` models in the accounting app
+2. **New Implementation**: Uses the dedicated `voucher_config` app with isolated models and HTMX-powered UI

 ## Architecture

 ### Core Components

-1. **VoucherConfiguration Model**: Stores form schemas, UI configurations, and metadata
+1. **Configuration Models**: Store form schemas, UI configurations, and metadata
-2. **VoucherFormFactory**: Factory class for creating forms and formsets
+2. **Schema Builder**: `resolve_ui_schema()` methods generate UI schemas from configurations
-3. **Dynamic Form Builder**: Schema-based form generation in `forms_factory.py`
+3. **Form Factory**: Schema-based form generation in `forms_factory.py`
+4. **HTMX UI**: Dynamic endpoints for real-time interactions (new implementation)

 ### Key Features